 The simple definition of a humidifier is a device (usually electrical) that is used to increase the levels of humidity within a room or an entire building.

-They are used when the air in a room is too dry and it requires additional moisture.
+They are used when the air in a room is too dry and it requires additional moisture to the air.
 There are also several types of humidifier that you can purchase, depending on your needs.

 Regular Types of Humidifier